QuantumToolbox.jl: An efficient Julia framework for simulating open quantum systems: Automatic differentiation

-Thanks to the SciMLSensitivity.jl~\cite{SciMLSensitivity_jl} package, which is part of the DifferentialEquations.jl ecosystem, we can compute the derivative of the ordinary differential equation (ODE) using various algorithms.
-Here we use the adjoint sensitivity algorithm using a backwards solution of the ODE to compute the gradient with respect to $\Delta$ and $F$.
+Thanks to the \texttt{SciMLSensitivity.jl}~\cite{SciMLSensitivity_jl} package, which is part of the \texttt{DifferentialEquations.jl} ecosystem, we can compute the derivative of the ordinary differential equation (ODE) using various algorithms.
+Here we use the adjoint sensitivity algorithm using a backwards solution of the ODE to compute the gradient with respect to $\omega_d$ and $F$.

 Once again, the syntax is very simple, as the only difference is the addition of the \code{params} and \code{sensealg} keyword arguments to the \code{mesolve} function.
-The parameter are passed as a \code{Vector}, and the dependence of the Hamiltonian on the parameters is defined using the \code{QobjEvo} constructor.
-Figure~\ref{fig-autodiff} shows the comparison between the analytical derivative (solid blue line) and the derivative computed using automatic differentiation (dashed orange line).
+The parameters are passed as a \code{Vector}, and the dependence of the Hamiltonian on the parameters is defined using the \code{QobjEvo} constructor.
+Figure~\ref{fig-autodiff} shows the comparison between the analytical derivative (solid blue curve) and the derivative computed using automatic differentiation (dashed orange curve).
 As can be seen, the two curves are in perfect agreement, demonstrating the accuracy of the AD implementation.

+The previous example illustrates how gradients can be obtained by back-propagating a master equation evolution.
+Reverse-mode AD becomes especially powerful when optimizing over many parameters, such as in pulse-shaping tasks aimed at preparing a desired target state.
+As a demonstration, we consider a two-qubit system initialized in $\ket{0,0}$, with the goal of generating the Bell state $\ket{\Phi^+} = (\ket{0,0} + \ket{1,1})/\sqrt{2}$ at a final time $t_f$.

+In the absence of losses, this state can be ideally prepared by applying a Hadamard gate on the first qubit, followed by a CNOT gate~\cite{Nielsen-Chuang2011}.
+This corresponds to the time-dependent Hamiltonian